hez2010/TypedocConverter/README.md

 TypedocConverter --inputfile 1.json --splitfiles true --outputdir . --namespace ""
 ```
 ## Prebuilt binaries
-We have prepared some prebuilt binaries for Windows x64, Linux x64 and macOS x64.
+We have prepared some prebuilt binaries for Windows, Linux and macOS.
-You can download these prebuilt binaries directly from [GitHub Actions](https://github.com/hez2010/TypedocConverter/actions)
+You can download them directly from [GitHub Actions](https://github.com/hez2010/TypedocConverter/actions)

 Just select the latest successful action and then you can download coresponding artifacts.